Monte McNaughton: From Politics to Private Sector

 - Bill 92: Ensuring Local Voices in New Casino Gambling Development Act, 2013

 This bill required mandatory municipal referendums before any new casino projects, ensuring community input.
+As noted above, McNaughton hosted the first in a series of community consultations on this issue, gathering local perspectives before the bill moved forward.

 - Advocacy on Sex Education Curriculum Transparency